-Will the Regional Committee have a Veterans subcommittee to oversee the region's plan?
-Yes No How will system gaps be identified and addressed?
+Will the Regional Committee have a Veterans subcommittee to oversee the region's plan? \square Yes \square No How will system gaps be identified and addressed?

+Issues and gaps will be identified and brought to the Veteran's subcommittee to address at monthly meetings.
 How will system issues be identified and addressed?

-Grievances

-Agency Grievance Policy

-Please complete the following policy with details from your Regional Committee:
+System issues and gaps will be identified and brought to the Veteran's subcommittee to address at monthly meetings.
+Grievances Agency Grievance Policy Please complete the following policy with details from your Regional Committee:

 If a provider declines a client referral, that provider should work with the community to refer the client to the next appropriate housing provider and/or emergency shelter to ensure that the household has a safe place to sleep that night.

-Providers are expected to submit a written reason for the denial to .
-Providers may decline out of referrals in a without a meeting.
-However, if a program declines more referrals than this, they will need to meet with to discuss the issue(s) that result in referrals being declined.

-For all other grievances, providers must email a detailed grievance to within days of the adverse action/decision.
-The will schedule a hearing within days of receiving the grievance and render a decision within days following the hearing.
+Providers are expected to submit a written reason for the denial to Rose Fisher at the United Way of Forsyth County.
+Providers may decline 1 out of 5 referrals in a month without a meeting.
+However, if a program declines more referrals than this, they will need to meet with Veteran's subcommittee to discuss the issue(s) that result in referrals being declined.
+For all other grievances, providers must email a detailed grievance to Rose Fisher within 10 days of the adverse action/decision.
+The primary SSVF provider will schedule a hearing within 7 days of receiving the grievance and render a decision within 10 days following the hearing.
 If grievances cannot be resolved at the local level, an appeal will be submitted to the BoS CoC Veteran Subcommittee.

-Individual Grievance Policy

-Please complete the following policy with details from your Regional Committee:
+Individual Grievance Policy Please complete the following policy with details from your Regional Committee:

 If a household does not agree with a referral or the assessment process, the coordinated assessment site will attempt to make another appropriate referral based on the household's needs and the housing resources available.

-If the household remains unsatisfied, they may file a grievance with , , or , either verbally or in writing, within days of the attempted referral. will respond within days.
+If the household remains unsatisfied, they may file a grievance with Rose Fisher, , or , either verbally or in writing, within 10 days of the attempted referral.
+Rose Fisher will respond within 10 days.
 If the household does not agree with this local decision, an appeal will be submitted to the BoS CoC Veteran Subcommittee.